mike-matera/cloud-linux/cis-90/labs/file_permissions.md

 	For the `labs` subdirectory, set permissions to `530`.

 	For the `tests` subdirectory, take away all permissions from group and others, leaving full permission for owner.

-1. Make all ordinary files under `class/labs` and `class/tests` be:

-	- read-write for owner
-	- no permissions for group and
-	- no permissions for others.

 1. For the `edits` directory, give yourself full permission, but no permission for group or others.